 - Deep-frying gives the fish a delicious, golden crust that soaks up the savory brown sauce.

 - Easily customized.
-You can make it spicy, season it as you like, or serve it with any side of your choice.
+You can make it spicy, season it to your taste, or serve it with any side of your choice.

-- Whether it's a family dinner, weekend treat, or holiday meal, brown stew fish is sure to impress.
+- Perfect for family dinners, weekend treat, or holiday meal, Jamaican brown stew fish is sure to impress.

 - Whole Snapper: In this recipe, I used red snapper.
 Wash with some lemon and vinegar.